italankin/covid-qr-code-tile/README.md

 ## Build

-1. Retrieve QR Code (preferable a square image with a little bit of padding)
+1. Retrieve QR Code (preferable black on white square image with a little bit of padding)
 2. Place QR code image to `app/src/main/res/drawable-nodpi/qr.*` (in any image format supported by Android)
 3. Assemble the app: